ben-jacobson/non_blocking_timers/README.md

 - non_blocking_timer timer_array[]: Timer Object (see above)
 - unsigned int _cycle_duration: The period of the oscillator.
 E.g if set to 50ms, the pin will be set HIGH for 50ms, then LOW for 50ms
 - uint32_t _ulPin: The pin you wish to oscillate.
-E.g D4
+E.g digital pin 4
 - uint32_t _start_ulVal: You can set your starting value from the start of the oscillation.
 E.g LOW This will cause the oscillation to set the pin to this value from the first cycle onwards, and this does nothing to change the default Arduino behaviour of starting pin values, so if you find this doesn't work for you, then you may wish to add in your own digitalWrite before hand.

 void init_function_timer(non_blocking_timer timer_array[], unsigned int _end_after, callback_function event_callback, bool _repeating);